-Find out here why you should let me be your photographer.
-Discover who I am and all about the world of photography I live in.
+Find out about me and my photography, discover who I am and all about the world of photography I live in.
 You’ll get a feel for what makes me tick and what I can do for you.
+I even share my secrets for becoming a pro photographer!

-Instead, what I’d like to do is give you a feel for the real person that I am and provide you with some meaningful information about my photography services.
+In the questions, below, I’d like to give you a feel for the person that I am and provide you with some meaningful information about my photography services.
+First things first though; I support Ipswich Town.

 If there is anything else you want to know just contact me and fire away…